 The future of chatbots

 Technology for chatbots is advancing at a high speed.
 Thanks to Artificial Intelligence and Machine Learning, chatbots are more and more capable of understanding language and sentiment and are consequently better at assisting people.
-A computer is already able to analyse sentiments in order to interpret the chat user’s mood.
+A computer is already able to analyze sentiments in order to interpret the chat user’s mood.
 That way answering questions will not only be more efficient, there is also no need to ask the users how they felt about the conversation.

 Another interesting development is conversational commerce, which includes instant payments in the chat.
 Suppose a customer wants to know if a certain product is available in his desired color.
 If that is the case, the chatbot can ask the customer directly if he would like to pay instantly.
 If so, the chatbot is able to redirect the customer to an integrated payment solution.
 Apple is using this technology in Apple Business Chat.
 Their customers can make payments with Face ID.
 Google is using RCS (Rich Communication Services, also called SMS 2.0) and a Google Pay integration.

 There is a lot of research on the predictive ability of machine learning to gain more insight into the people in a chat.
 Suppose someone uses the chat more than once to ask questions about a product, for instance a certain shoe of a specific brand.
 If you know that person’s shoe size, you’ll be able to give personal advice as well as targeted offers like fall boots.
 Machine learning also works the other way around.
 If a person indicates that he’s not interested in promotions, no offers will be made.
 Personalization goes hand in hand with privacy.